bullet-train-co/jbuilder-schema/README.md

 ### RSwag

-It's super easy to use JbuilderSchema with RSwag: just add `jbuilder_schema` helper in `swagger_helper.rb` like this:
+It's super easy to use Jbuilder::Schema with RSwag: just add `jbuilder_schema` helper in `swagger_helper.rb` like this:

 ```ruby
 RSpec.configure do |config|